To ensure that your mare is in the best possible condition for breeding, there are a number of steps which our Stud Veterinarians take.

 For natural cover, mares are required to have an annual clitoral swab for CEM (Contagious Equine Metritis) and an annual blood sample taken to test for EIA (Equine Infectious Anaemia) and EVA (Equine Viral Arteritis).

 These are best taken as early as possible in the New Year to avoid any delays when your mare is ready to go to stud.
+The results can take 7-10 days to return to us.

 All of our Stud Veterinarians are equipped with drugs and techniques to best optimise conception, pregnancy diagnosis and ultimately success in breeding your mare.